3d PRINTER FOR AUTOMOTIVE PARTS

 • Price: Usually under $300

-• Why it’s great: It’s compact, super easy to use, and perfect for light-duty prints
+• Why it’s great: It’s compact, super easy to use, and perfect for testing prototype car part fitment

 🟢 Elegoo Centauri Carbon